 Even though the door to the future was never officially closed, long time fans were still surprised - and overjoyed - with the news in 2008 that the Tomorrow the Green Grass-era lineup of the band with Mark Olson would be reuniting for some summer festival shows in Europe.
 The good news kept on coming in 2009 with more reunion shows and the release of the band's first retrospective, Music From the North Country, a multi-disc collection personally supervised by Louris that featured key tracks from all phases of the bands career, a disc of rarities and a DVD.
 2010 saw the long awaited re-release of the bands long out-of-print, highly collectable first album, as well as the launch of a massive reissue project of all the band's major label albums.
 During June 2010, the "classic" lineup of the band performed a three night stand at Minneapolis' legendary First Ave. club, the scene of so many great Jayhawks memories over the last quarter century.
 In 2011, deluxe editions of the esteemed Hollywood Town Hall and Tomorrow the Green Grass albums were reissued, followed by Mockingbird Time, the first release of new material by The Jayhawks with Mark Olson in 16 years.
 From 2009-2012 this version of the band played over 100 shows to large crowds and received numerous rave reviews.

 The second phase of The Jayhawks reissue project commenced in June 2014 with the reissue of the Sound of Lies, Smile and Rainy Day Music albums.
 The Summer of 2014 found most of the 1997 touring lineup (Gary Louris, Marc Perlman, Tim O'Reagan, Karen Grotberg and Kraig Johnson) playing some North American festival dates and hitting the road in Europe to get the ball rolling in a concerted effort to reacquaint audiences with these crucial albums.
 In late 2014/early 2015 The Jayhawks embarked on their first US tour in over two years with setlists emphasizing material from the 1997-2004 era mixed in with selected material from other periods in the band's long history.
-Further live dates are planned for 2015 and the band is currently exploring the possibility of recording a new album of original Jayhawks music.
+More scattered live dates occurred throughout 2015 as the band explored the possibility of a new album of Jayhawks music.
+After a few months of speculation and rumors - fueled no doubt by the infusion of a large chunk of brand new material in Summer 2015 Jayhawks setlists - the band finally announced in late September that they had begun recording a new album in Portland, Oregon with Peter Buck and Tucker Martine at the helm.
+The 9th Jayhawks studio album is slated for release in early 2016 with a full round of touring planned.

 The Jayhawks have made music in 4 different decades and are as vital now as they were in 1985.
 They definitely have earned their reputation as a true American treasure.